 “I think it’s really scary and creepy and fun,” she says.
 “Even though it’s dealing with these issues of gender, it’s also, at its core, a fun psychological thriller.”

 Oscilloscope will release Always Shine to select theaters on Dec.
-2. Watch the film’s tense new trailer above, and check out the film’s blood-red poster below.
+2, and it will premiere exclusively on Feb.
+2 on the streaming service Sundance Now.
+Watch the film’s tense new trailer above, and check out the film’s blood-red poster below.